divilian/frozone/notes/decisions.md

    spring.
 Cost concerns we will price.
 1. The experiment will involve: one human, one FroBot, one HotBot, and one CoolBot.
+1. Everyone will use normal `ssh` to connect to the instance, not the `gcloud` set of tools that are theoretically more advanced but which are causing Stephen to rip his hair out.